 Now the petals flaunt, the white, crimson, the fire of Scarlet Storm.
 Now waves the Chestnuts blooms, scenting so heavily the air.
 Hawthorn gold, winks and glints and gleems in ebullient glee.
 At dawn birds and badgers wake and, shimmering coldly, the world wakes me.
 From the tented chrysalis I creep, heart fast and spirits … Continue reading Teenage Dawn

 The British live in a curiously tolerant country – one which allows a range of values, views about life, and philosophical and political beliefs.
 But one thing for which people are not tolerant is intolerance!
 The public see anyone as discriminatory, moralistic and rejecting who shows intolerance of diversity.
 And so to criticise the sex … Continue reading Just how tolerant should I try to be?

-Conventional modern medicine has made great strides, the main progress having been focussed on specially formulated chemical substances and sophisticated surgical techniques with their high-tech electronic aids.
-This has led to some truly amazing advances, but it has also resulted in specialisation and an approach to the whole subject of ‘health and wholeness’ which has been increasingly … Continue reading Why am I not healed?
+Conventional modern medicine has made great strides, the main progress having been focused on specially formulated chemical substances and sophisticated surgical techniques with their high-tech electronic aids.
+This has led to some truly amazing advances, but it has also resulted in specialisation and an approach to the whole subject of ‘health and wholeness’ which has been increasingly concerned … Continue reading Why am I not healed?